-As we’ve already mentioned in another blog, knowledge sharing is fundamental when you want to come up with fantastic consumer products.
+As we already know, knowledge sharing is fundamental when you want to come up with fantastic consumer products.
 Companies invest millions of dollars in research every year to improve their products, but often this knowledge lies in silos and the research is duplicated.
-As my colleague Elizabeth states in a previous blog, this ends up creating a huge waste of budget that could be effectively utilised elsewhere.
+This ends up creating a huge waste of budget that could be effectively utilised elsewhere.

 The first step is to invest in a knowledge management software tool (like what we provide at Market Logic).
 This makes knowledge easy to find and re-use for future research projects.
 This is beneficial not only for the research department to see what has already been tested in the past, but also for marketers to get inspirations for new campaigns and ideas.